 Your doctor may prescribe medicine that can help improve your muscle weakness.
-He or she may recommend that you have surgery to remove the thymus gland, which may improve your immune system problem and help you regain your strength.
+The doctor may recommend that you have surgery to remove the thymus gland, which may improve your immune system problem and help you regain your strength.
 There are other treatments that can help if you have repeated periods of weakness.
-With treatment and home care, you may be able to keep your strength and lead a normal life.
+Some people have periods of time with mild or no symptoms.
+This is called remission.

 How is myasthenia gravis treated?